This Authentic Chicken Jalfrezi is a delicious and easy Indian curry that is big and bold on flavor.

 - Core and then finely chop the tomatoes and set to one side.

-- Add the butter and oil to a large wok (or pan)
+- Add the oil to a large wok (or high sided skillet)

-- Once the oil and butter is sizzling, add the chicken and cook for 5 minutes until the chicken starts to colour.
+- Add the butter and once it starts to sizzle add the chicken and cook for 5 minutes until the chicken starts to colour.

 - Tip the jalfrezi paste into the pan, stir well to coat all the chicken.